kunjee17/awesome-fable/README.md

 * [The Gamma](https://thegamma.net/) - Tools for open data-driven storytelling
 * [Payoff charts](http://www.payoffcharts.com/) - Shows you the profit of strategy in the dependency on the underlying movements
 * [Casque Noir](https://www.casquenoir.com) - Web documentary about Haïti environmental issues
+* [Fable-of-the-Day](https://github.com/rommsen/fable-of-the-day) - Catch of the day by @wesbos ported to Fable

 # Who to follow